TeYuanLiu/teyuanliu.github.io/_notes/2021-08-04-javascript-modifying-the-document.md

 ---
-title: "JavaScript 97 - Modifying the document"
+title: "JavaScript Info 2.1.7 - Modifying the document"
 excerpt: 'DOM modification changes the existing page content "on the fly" and is the key to creating "live" pages.'
 categories:
 tags: JavaScript Browser Document